-What do you get the man who seemingly has everything?
-Does he really need another World’s Best Dad mug and wacky pair of socks?
-Fear not, MusicRadar is here to provide 25 gifts guaranteed to put a smile on the face of any music-making dad – whether he’s a drummer, a guitarist, DJ or home producer.
+So what do you get the man who apparently has everything?
+He’d probably raise a pitiful smile over another World’s Best Dad mug and seizure-inducing pair of socks - but why get him a pile of tat when you could get him something genuinely cool or useful?
+MusicRadar is here to provide 25 gifts guaranteed to put a smile on the face of any music-making dad – whether he’s a drummer, a guitarist, DJ or home producer.

 Whether you just want to give him a stringed instrument that is (literally) easy to pick up, or he’s an experienced player, this ukulele is a perfect choice.
 Styled in the mould of the effortlessly cool Jazzmaster, not only does this Fender offering deliver textbook playability, but it also looks mouth-wateringly stylish.
 An added bonus is that a few strums and you’re instantly transported (not literally) to a Hawaiian paradise – handy during these times of restricted travel.